Confrontation at Borehamwood Vigil for Israeli Hostages

 That I disagreed with some of what he (and others that joined in) said, was labelled as me dismissing them, rather than simply not agreeing with them!

 I think the accusation of me being ‘Dismissive’, was being used as a silencing weapon against a view that they didn’t want to see as an alternative view.
-Something I am used to as a Jew, as an Autistic, as a woman and simply a human being.
+A reson for them not to use critical thinking.

 Critical thinking is far too risky for many people.